selenasong/Multiclass-Emotion-Classification/README.md

 Table 1: Example instances under number 4.
 6 texts in the middle correspond to distinct emotions on the right.

-The selected data was then copied into another csv file, with the label on the third column changed to “positive” and “negative.”
-In the csv file, “love”, “surprise”, and “joy” were replaced by “positive”, and “fear”, “sadness”, and “anger” were replaced by “negative.”
+The selected data was then copied into another csv file, with the label on the third column changed to “positive” and “negative.” “love”, “surprise”, and “joy” were replaced by “positive”, and “fear”, “sadness”, and “anger” were replaced by “negative.”
 Table 2 below provides the example of data with two labels.
 Numbers and texts stay the same, but the labels are different from Table 1.
 The csv file with the six labels was used for multiclass classification, and the one with two labels was used for binary classification.